-General Annual Grant+
+General Annual Grant

 This includes all monies received from the ESFA to carry out the objectives of the Academy.
-It includes the School Budget Share, ESG (Educational Services Grant) and rates grant.
+It includes the School Budget Share, ESG (Educational Services Grant) and rates grant as well as the Teacher's Pay Grant.

-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward on the 31 August 2018.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward on the 31 August 2019.